fardeen-ahmed/spideR/README.md

 # spideR
-spideR is a subdomain enumeration tool that uses different data sources to derive a complete exhaustive list of subdomains for a given domain.
+spideR is a subdomain enumeration tool that uses different data sources to derive a complete list of subdomains for a given domain.
 (Made by Fardeen Ahmed in learning phase.)

 ## Sources
 Additional subdigger queries following sources to derive a list of subdomains: